exabugs/dynamodb-client/README.md

   },
 };

 // 2.
-Deploy with Terraform (see examples/terraform/)
+Deploy with Terraform (see dynamodb-client-example)
 // terraform apply

 // 3.
 Use the client